 The installation also contains a chaotic playback dynamic.
-The levels of light in the forest modulate the sequencing of sounds and thus its distribution within space.
-The pulse trigger for each sampler is independently attached to a light sensor altering the number of times that sound is triggered over the day.
+The sequencing of sounds and thus its distribution within space is modulated by the levels of light in the forest.
+The pulse trigger for each sampler is independently attatched to a light sensor altering the the number of times that sound is triggered over the day.

-The work also explores the linear spatial dynamics of sound along the streambed.
-Each sample has been recorded with a slow attack and decay time, which creates the illusion of sound moving up and down the course of the stream.
-Walking towards the installation along the forest path can also surprise the careful listener as there are curious dead spots of low sound levels and changes in equalisation that appear at certain points along the path, trees and shrubs seem to filter the sound in their own way as well.
+The work also explores the linear spacial dynamics of sound along the stream bed.
+Each sample has been recorded with a slow attack and decay time which creates the illusion of sound moving up and down the course of the stream.
+Walking towards the installation along the forest path can also suprise the careful listener as there are curious dead spots of low sound levels and changes in equalisation that appear at certain points along the path, trees and shrubs seem to filter the sound in their own way as well.

-Whilst recording the audio sources, a passing light aeroplane added its drone to the mix.
-When this section of audio is replayed, almost without fail people observing the work, look to the sky....
+Whilst recording the audio sources, a passing light aeroplane aded its drone to the mix.
+When this section of audio is replayed, almost without fail people observing the work…look to the sky….